Trees for Communities

 Social Impact

-Our project’s impact is not limited to safeguarding the environment.
+Our project’s impact is not limited to safeguarding the wildlife habitat.
 We are also committed to working alongside the local communities.
 In addition to creating a source of income for them, the locals also benefit from the plantation produce, mainly timber.
-Through our plantation activities, we foster community engagement, which is directly linked to improving the physical, mental and social well-being of individuals.
+Through our plantation activities, we foster community interaction and engagement, which is directly linked to improving the physical, mental and social well-being of individuals.[3]

 [1] Turner‐Skoff, J. B., & Cavender, N. (2019).
 The benefits of trees for liveable and sustainable communities.
 Plants, People, Planet, 1(4), 323-335.